Matthew W.F. Senior

 "Development is all about understanding your faults, learning how to overcome them, and applying the necessary changes to better your purpose."

-"My favourite part of creating film is the creative process as a whole.
-I've always loved exploring my mind and the possibilities that are open to me.
-Breaking down sound, deconstructing video to create an audio/visual piece of art.
-When you first watch back your hard work it feels fantastic."
+"My favourite part of creating film is the creative process as a whole - especially the feeling you experience once you've completed all of the fine tuning.
+I've always loved exploring my mind and the possibilities that are open to me: breaking down sound, and deconstructing video to create an audio/visual piece of art.
+When you first watch back your hard work it feels fantastic, and surreal."